eclipse-sumo/sumo/docs/web/docs/Simulation/Public_Transport.md

 !!! note
     Defining a public transport schedule is necessary for [intermodal routing](../IntermodalRouting.md).

+!!! caution
+    A public transport schedule for [intermodal routing](../IntermodalRouting.md) must be fully defined when loading the simulation.
+Stops that are defined during the simulation via rerouters or TraCI will not be considered when routing a [`<personTrip>`](../Specification/Persons.md#persontrips).

 ## Single vehicles and trips
 When defining until values for a vehicle and trip, the values denote absolute simulation.
 Times.
 Note, that seconds or human-readable times may be used.